wlperry/umd_biostats/ecostats_lectures/lecture_13/13_02_class_activity.docx.md

 Following the approach used in Quinn & Keough (2002), we'll use a traditional nested ANOVA.

-# nested Anova wiht base R
+# nested Anova with base R

 ::: {.cell collapese='true'}